datudar/kaggle-web-traffic-forecasting/README.md

 ## Kaggle's "Web Traffic Time Series Forecasting" Competition

-This project is my solution to Kaggle's "Web Traffic Time Series Forecasting" Competition.
-It makes its predictions using Facebook's Prophet package, which you can download here: [https://github.com/facebook/prophet](https://github.com/facebook/prophet).
+The model is my submission to Kaggle's "Web Traffic Time Series Forecasting" Competition.
+It makes web traffic predictions using Facebook's Prophet library package, which you can download here: [https://github.com/facebook/prophet](https://github.com/facebook/prophet)

 ### Introduction

-The competition asks participants to predict daily web traffic of about 145,000 wikipedia articles.
-For detailed rules and guidelines, visit the competition website here: [https://www.kaggle.com/c/web-traffic-time-series-forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting)
+The competition asked participants to predict daily web traffic of about 145,000 wikipedia articles, and I thought it would be a good opportunity to apply Prophet to an interesting problem.

-The competition spanned two rounds.

-The first round was a preliminary round that lasted a few months so that participants could train and build their models.
-Predictions were made for dates in the past.
-The second round lasted about a week, and this is the round that ultimately counts.
-Predictions are made for the dates in the future (9/13/2017 to 11/13/2017).
+The competition consisted of two rounds.
+The first round was a preliminary round used for training and building of models.
+Predictions were made for the first three months of the year using historical traffic data from the prior two and a half years.
+The second round lasted only a week and predictions were made for future dates from 9/13/2017 to 11/13/2017.
+Final scores and rankings will be based on predictions made in this second round only.

+For more detailed rules and guidelines, visit the competition website here: [https://www.kaggle.com/c/web-traffic-time-series-forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting)

 ### Implementation

 Run the **web_traffic_forecasting_model.py** file.

-Note: Currently, Prophet can only make a prediction on a single time series at a time.
-Therefore, I looped through each individual website to obtain the predictions, and on my machine (Mid-2014 MacBook Pro), the model took about 4 days to fully run.
+*Note: Prophet can only make a prediction on a single time series at a time.
+Therefore, I loop through each individual website to obtain the predictions, and on my machine (Mid-2014 MacBook Pro), the model takes about 4 days to finish.*

-Due to space limitations on hithub, I only include the model file.
-To run the model, you also need to download the two input files from the competition website and save them in the same directory as the model file.
+Due to space limitations on github, I only include the model file.
+To run the model, you also need to download and save the two input files to the same directory as the model file.

-### Input files
+### Input files for second round

-The following data files are needed:
+The following data files are required:
 - train_2.csv
 - key_2.csv

-### Output files
+### Output files for second round

-There is only one output file:
+There is only one output file, which is the submission file:
 - submission_2.csv